 Environmental Precautions: Prevent entry of small debris into ditches, sewers, and waterways.
-Plastic pellets, and debris are defined by the UA EPA under the Clean Water Act (40CFR 122.26) as a "Significant Material", which requires any industrial plant that may expose pellets to storm water to secure a storm water permit.
-Pellets or debris found in storm water runoff are subject to EPA regulations with the potential for substantial fines and penalties.
+Debris IS defined by the UA EPA under the Clean Water Act (40CFR 122.26) as a "Significant Material", which requires any industrial plant that may expose pellets to storm water to secure a storm water permit.
+Debris found in storm water runoff are subject to EPA regulations with the potential for substantial fines and penalties.
 Use appropriate tools to put the spilled solid in an appropriate disposal or recovery container.
 Reuse or recycle where possible.